mluukkai/WebPalvelinohjelmointi2023/english/week6.md

 ## A reminder on debugger

-On week 2 we got to know  [debugger](https://github.com/mluukkai/webdevelopment-rails/blob/main/week2.md#debugger).
+On week 2 we got to know  [debugger](https://github.com/mluukkai/WebPalvelinohjelmointi2023/blob/main/english/week2.md#debugger).
-If you haven't yet gotten into the hait of using it, here's a quick recap on its use.
+If you haven't yet gotten into the habit of using it, here's a quick recap on its use.

 Using debugger is very simple.
-You just write  <code>binding.pry</code> (or for the sglihtly less well working Rails native debugger: <code>binding.break</code> ) to _any_ part of your code.
+You just write  <code>binding.pry</code> (or for the slightly less well working Rails native debugger: <code>binding.break</code> ) to _any_ part of your code.
 An example:

 ```ruby
 class PlacesController < ApplicationController